 Women frequently come to us worried because they had a few drinks before they noticed a missed period.
 I assure them there is little evidence to suggest that they harmed their pregnancy.

 I also use this opportunity to discuss how much they normally drink and to educate them about the risks of drinking during pregnancy.
 If they don’t want to stop drinking entirely, we discuss what might be a reasonable limit.
 I tell patients I think one to two drinks a week is unlikely to be harmful – but that I can’t guarantee that there are no possible risks.
-Most of the time, they just want to know it’s OK to have a glass of wine to celebrate a special occasion.
+Most of the time, patients just want to know it’s OK to have a glass of wine to celebrate a special occasion.

 If you have a problem with alcohol, don’t be ashamed to ask for help.
 Addiction is a disease, and most people can’t manage it on their own.
 Your doctor can refer you to a therapist or program that may be able to help.
 We are here to help you, and we will not judge you.
 The sooner you get help, the better life will be for you and your baby.